simplex-chat/simplexmq/README.md

 They would then use `/chat <name>` commands to activate conversation with respective contact and `@<name> <message>` commands to send a message.
 One may also press Space or just start typing a message to send a message to the contact that was latest in the context.

-To see the list of available commands and their explanation run `/help` in chat REPL.

 Since SMP doesn't use global identity (so account information is managed by clients), you might want to preconfigure your name to use in invitations for your contacts:

 ```